 If you’re planning a trip to Walt Disney World and want to take a day to spend at the beach (and you absolutely should – Florida has the most beautiful beaches!) then it’s mightily inconvenient that Central Florida is about as far from the coast as it is possible to be; it’s not called Central Florida for nothing, it’s literally in the middle of the state!
-The good news is that Florida is a relatively narrow state, and it just takes a little over an hour driving in either direction (east or west obviously, not north or south!) to find beaches close to Walt Disney World.
+The good news is that Florida is a relatively narrow state, and it just takes a little over an hour driving in either direction (east or west obviously, not north or south!) to find beaches near Disney World.
 The are no shortage of beautiful beaches within an hour or two of Walt Disney World, but they all offer different things and before you pick up your rental car, you need to decide what it is you want in a beach.
 Some cater more to tourists than others, with more beachfront cafes and souvenir shops, while others are more natural and have a more ‘local beach’ feel to them.
 There are even some that are completely unspoiled, giving the best possible glimpse at the real Florida!
 I’ve listed my top 10 beaches close to Walt Disney World with everything they have to offer, and what you need to know before you visit one.
 If you’re planning a beach trip with a little one in tow, then take a look through my post on surviving taking a baby to the beach for everything you’ll need to make the trip as fun as possible!
 Please note that the driving times are approximate and can vary greatly; if any of the drives have you getting on I4 for example, the times can fluctuate wildly, especially at rush hour!

 Disclaimer: this post contains affiliate links, which means that if you purchase an item after clicking on the link, I will receive a small commission from the sale.
 This is at no extra cost to you, and as always, all opinions and recommendations are my own.